statamic/docs/content/collections/tags/session-set.md

 ---
 title: 'Session:Set'
-overview: 'The session:set tag is used to store and persist data in the user session.'
+description: 'Store and persist data in the user session.'
-updated_at: 1573660510
-updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
+intro: Data set in the session will be available in all future requests until such time that the session is cleared over time (sessions eventually expire) or intentionally.
+Session variables can be retrieved with the main [session](/tags/session) tag.
 id: 90796c5b-6b11-4b02-9e6b-fd70211c825a
+stage: 4
 ---
-## Usage
+## Example

-Data set in the session will be available in all future requests until such time that the session is cleared, either over time (sessions eventually expire) or intentionally.
-Session variables can be retrieved with the base [session](/tags/session) tag.

 This can be used for many different things.
 For example, you could set a set a variable if a user has filled out a special survey form.